You know, the question I keep getting asked over the week, oh, you got to help Trump.

 And they wrote off their entire legal fee and legal tab, including the money that they paid out to Paula Jones.

-And just like Donald Trump, the Clintons exercised every legal loophole available to them to escape paying taxes and on the money that would otherwise have been taxable.
+And just like Donald Trump, the Clintons exercised every legal loophole available to them to escape paying taxes on the money that would otherwise have been taxable.

-You go to the Washington Post in February 99 at a news conference, Anthony Essay, a New York lawyer who's the trustee and the executive director of the Clinton Legal Defense Fund, he said the trust received 29,500 contributions, totaling about 2.2 million dollars from last August through the end of the year.
+You go to the Washington Post in February 99 at a news conference, Anthony Essay, a New York lawyer who's the trustee and the executive director of the Clinton Legal Defense Fund.

-He said that so far in 99, the trust had taken in another eleven thousand contributions, totaling more than $800,000, and he said that as the end of October Clinton's legal bills totaled nine million dollars.
+He said that so far in 99, the trust had taken in another 11,000 contributions, totaling more than $800,000.

-He also estimated that since October Clinton has run up about another million in legal bills.
+He also estimated that since October, Clinton has run up about another million in legal bills.

-Thirty-nine people gave that amount.
+39 people gave that amount.

 The Clintons will not be required to pay income taxes on the contributions.

-So they didn't have to pay for the big contributions, that they didn't have to pay for the little contributions, and they used every single loophole in the tax laws so that they could avoid paying the money in legal fees and paying a legal judgment against Paula Jones.
+And they used every single loophole in the tax laws so that they could avoid paying the money in legal fees and paying a legal judgment against Paula Jones.

-Oh, and by the way, in 2015, yeah, Hillary brought him Clinton and the Clintons uh utilized the $700,000 loss to avoid paying taxes in 2015.
+Oh, and by the way, in 2015, yeah, Hillary Rodham Clinton and the Clintons utilized the $700,000 loss to avoid paying taxes in 2015.

-If you want to be exactly uh accurate, $699,540 in a tax deduction, and that's more than 99% of what Americans earn in a year.
+If you want to be exactly accurate, $699,540 in a tax deduction, and that's more than 99% of what Americans earn in a year.

-And that, by the way, was in her long-term capital gains and losses statement form on her tax schedule, which was released to the public and not stolen and then leaked to the New York Times and put in there illegally by somebody else, but I guess that's the world we live in these days.
+And that, by the way, was in her long-term capital gains and losses statement form on her tax schedule, which was released to the public and not stolen and then leaked to the New York Times and put in there illegally by somebody else.

-So, on top of the underwear and the legal defense fund and the long-term capital gains, looks like the Clintons use every loophole they possibly can.
+So on top of the underwear and the legal defense fund and the long-term capital gains, looks like the Clintons use every loophole they possibly can.

 New York Times didn't report that now, did they?